 ---|---|---|

-Other Names | Food pipe | Wind pipe |
+Other Names | Food pipe | Windpipe |

-Function | Helps in the transfer of food particles from mouth to the stomach | Helps in exchange of gases as we inhale oxygen enters our windpipe then reaches balloon-like structures called bronchi and then oxygen reaches lungs. |
+Function | It helps in the transfer of food particles from the mouth to the stomach | It helps exchange gases as we inhale oxygen, enter our windpipe, reaches balloon-like structures called bronchi, and then oxygen reaches the lungs. |

-Length | 25 centimeters | 10 to 12 centimeters |
+Length | 25 centimetres | 10 to 12 centimetres |

 Organ System | Part of the digestive system | Part of the respiratory system |

-Connection | Connects the moth to the stomach and passes through the diaphragm | Connects the throat to lungs and further divide into two opening called bronchi |
+Connection | Connects the moth to the stomach and passes through the diaphragm | It connects the throat to the lungs and further divide into two opening called bronchi |

-Structure | It is a long muscular pipe which contracts and expands pushing the food to stomach; this is also called swallowing | It is a short, muscular tube that has 20 C shape cartilages present on the surface preventing elapsing of the air. |
+Structure | It is a long muscular pipe that contracts and expands, pushing the food to the stomach, also called swallowing. | It is a short, muscular tube with 20 C shape cartilages on the surface, preventing elapsing of the air. |

 What is Esophagus?